Superintegrable quantum mechanical systems with position dependent masses invariant with respect to three parametric Lie groups: Scale invariant PDM systems

 For the class of equations considered in the present section the equivalence group is reduced to the direct product of the rotations group and dilatation transformations since $L_a$ and $D$ commute with $D$ while the remaining operators (\ref{QQ}) do not have this property.

 In the following we will use the rotations and the inverse transformation (\ref{IT}) for optimisation of calculation.

 Since the considered systems by definition should be invariant w.r.t. the scaling transformations (whose generator $D$ is present in the list (\ref{IM3})), the related Killing tensors cannot include linear combinations of all polynomials listed in (\ref{mmu1}) but are reduced to homogeneous polynomials.
-In other words, the determining equations (\ref{mmmu1}) and (\ref{mmmu6}) are reduced to the five decoupled subsystems corresponding to the Killing tensors which are $n$-order homogeneous polynomials with $n=0, 1, 2, 3, 4$, and arbitrary functions $\varphi_1, \varphi_2, ...,\varphi_9$ are reduced to constants.
+In other words, the determining equations (\ref{mmmu1}) and (\ref{mmmu4}) are reduced to the five decoupled subsystems corresponding to the Killing tensors which are $n$-order homogeneous polynomials with $n=0, 1, 2, 3, 4$, and arbitrary functions $g_1, g_2, ...,g_9$ should satisfy the following equations:

 Moreover, since Hamiltonians (\ref{H}) with arbitrary elements (\ref{f_V3}) are invariant with respect to the inverse transformation (\ref{IT}) we can restrict ourselves to the polynomials of order $n < 3$, since symmetries with $n$=3 and $n$=4 appears to be equivalent to ones with $n=1$ and $n=0$ correspondingly.

-Thus it is sufficient to solve determining equations (\ref{mmmu1}) and (\ref{mmmu6}) with the following versions of functions $\mu^{ab}$:
+Thus it is sufficient to solve determining equations (\ref{mmmu1}) and (\ref{mmmu4}) with the following versions of functions $\mu^{ab}$: